Olex2/Olex2Manual/Sucrose/05_checking.md

 - Check that the correct number of *hydrogen atoms* are present and that they are appropriately positioned.

-- Go to the `@Info` tab and open the *`@Refinement Indicators`* header tab.
+- Go to the `@Info` tab and open the *`@Refinement-Indicators`* header tab.
 If there are any errors some or all of the parameters will be orange (potential moderate problem) or red (potential serious problem).
 These should improve as the refinement proceeds.
 Attempts should always be made to correct these or be able to explain why they are not ideal.

 - Check that the *bond lengths and angles are sensible*.
 There are several ways to do this: